What are imputation credits and how do they work in NZ?

 Consider Your Tax Rate

 Low-income investors benefit most from imputation credits.
-If you're retired or have lower income, dividend stocks with full imputation are excellent for tax-effective income.
+If you're retired or have lower income, dividend stocks with full imputation may provide tax-efficient income.

 Compare After-Tax Returns